 Biography

-Matti has previously worked in political affairs at the London Embassy of the Finnish Ministry for Foreign Affairs.
-He has also contributed to various research projects, including studies on the European Union’s crisis management practices, analytic wargaming, and an active project examining the UK’s future relationship with Russia.
+Matti has previously worked in political affairs at the Embassy of Finland in London.
+He has also contributed to several research projects, including work on the European Union’s crisis‑management practices, analytic wargaming, the concept of value in international security studies, and scenario analysis in global security.
+From 2021 to 2025, he volunteered at E‑International Relations, where he served as a Senior Commissioning Editor.
 He holds an MA and BA in International Relations from the Department of War Studies at King’s College London, where he received the Barrie Paskins Award for Best MA Dissertation for his work titled “Putin, the Critical Theorist?
 The Kremlin’s Decolonial Critique of International Order and Its Implications for Critical International Theory,” as well as the award for Best MA International Relations Student.

-Research Interests:
+Research Interests

-- History and sociology of knowledge
+- History of International Thought

 - Disciplinary history of International Relations